Rupert Murdoch's Fox abandons Time Warner takeover bid

 Shares of Fox rose 10.4 percent in after-market trade after closing at $31.30.
 Shares of Time Warner fell 10.7 percent after closing at $85.19.

-A source familiar with the matter said that there were no other likely bidders for Time Warner at this point.

-Still, Time Warner shares are trading at a premium to the offer suggesting that some investors believe another buyer could emerge or Fox may return.

-Fox, which split off from News Corp last year, is serious about walking away from Time Warner, additional people familiar with the matter said, citing its announcement of a $6 billion stock buyback at the same time.
-The people were not authorized to speak to the media about the deal.
+The media company, split off from News Corp last year, is serious about walking away from Time Warner, people familiar with the matter said, citing its announcement of a $6 billion stock buyback at the same time.

 'NEGOTIATING STRATEGY'?